bartlettroscoe/bssw.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist for (internal) files not displayed on bssw.io site

+*Click "Write" above and remove comment mergers to see checklist items*

 <!-- REMOVE THIS COMMENT MARKER IF USING BELOW CHECKLIST
 * [ ] Set list of Reviewers (please at least one).